 Make Yourself Indispensable

 No one will tell you this.
 But whatever the circumstances might be, make yourself indispensable.
-Hence they will not be able to let you go.
+Your organisation should never be able to let you go.
 Brush up your skills and make them better.
 Learn how the technology around you work and take advantage of it to improve efficiency.
-Make yourself useful amidst machines and marketing automation and you will soon become an indispensable asset.
+Make yourself useful amidst AI powered machines and you will remain an indispensable asset.

 Mediums and skill set change with times and professionals who do not change perish.
 However cruel, it may sound, thats the rule of nature.
-If you insist on being a cab driver then do remember, self driven smart cars aren’t far away.
+If you aspire to be a cab driver then do remember, self driven smart cars aren't far away.
 Be prepared to upskill and benefit from new technologies.